bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

   1. if it's a user request, error is returned
   2. inputs are validated.
 If validation fails, error is returned.
 In particular, for unicast push notification, the recipient as identified by either *userChannelId* or *userId* must have a confirmed subscription if field *skipSubscriptionConfirmationCheck* is not set to true.
 If *skipSubscriptionConfirmationCheck* is set to true, then the subscription check is skipped, but in such case the request must contain *userChannelId*, not *userId* as subscription data is not queried to obtain *userChannelId* from *userId*.
   3. the notification request is saved to database
   4. for unicast push notification, the message is sent to targeted user; for broadcast push notification, the message is sent to all confirmed subscribers of the service in the delivery channel.
+In both cases, [mail merge](../overview/#mail-merge) is performed on messages.
   5. the state of push notification is updated to *sent* or *error* depending on sending status.
 For broadcast push notification, the delivery could be failed only for a subset of users.
 In such case, the field *errorWhenSendingToUsers* contains the list of *userChannelId*s the message failed to deliver to, but the state will still be set to *sent*
   6. the updated notification is saved back to database
   7. the saved record is returned unless there is an error saving to database, in which case error is returned